The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Methodology

 \section{Methodology}

-In this section we introduce the Auriga simulations that were used in this work.
-We also present the sample of low-mass galaxies studied, as well as our definition for the stellar haloes and accreted and in-situ component of these galaxies.
+In this section, we introduce the Auriga simulations that were used in this work.
+We also present the sample of low-mass galaxies studied, as well as our definition for the stellar halos and accreted and in situ component of these galaxies.